 The IETF is open to any interested individual.
 The IETF Mission Statement is documented in RFC 3935.

 The technical work of the IETF is done in its working groups, which are organized by topic into several areas (e.g., routing, transport, security, etc.).
-The IETF working groups are grouped into areas, and managed by Area Directors, or ADs.
+The IETF areas are managed by Area Directors, or ADs.
 The ADs are members of the Internet Engineering Steering Group (IESG).